 The Compensation Committee establishes the corporate performance bonus objectives and individual performance bonus objectives, if any, with the expectation that ImmunoGen and our executives can achieve 100% of the target; however, the objectives are sufficiently difficult that such achievement is not assured at the time they are set.
-In fiscal years 2012 and 2013, 98% and 110%, respectively, of the portion of our executives' target bonuses tied to corporate performance were earned and, as described below, in fiscal year 2014, 95% of the portion of our executives' target bonuses tied to corporate performance was earned.
-The earned portion of our executives' target bonuses tied to individual performance in fiscal year 2014 ranged from 55% to 100%.
+For fiscal years 2014 and 2015, 98% and 105%, respectively, of the portion of our executives' target bonuses tied to corporate performance were earned (plus, for fiscal year 2015, a discretionary additional 5% of the portion of the target bonus tied to corporate performance), and, as described below, in fiscal year 2016, 105% of the portion of our executives' target bonuses tied to corporate performance was earned.
+The earned portion of our executives' target bonuses tied to individual performance in fiscal year 2016 ranged from 80% to 110%.